 - Analyze and optimize both distribution and production capacity to make sure your employees are safe.
-Protective equipment, working from home capabilities (whenever possible), remote counseling, are all matters that enable leaders to understand the situation better and act accordingly.
+Protective equipment, working from home capabilities (whenever possible), and remote counseling, are all matters that enable leaders to understand the situation better and act accordingly.

-- Identify and lock-in logistics capacity; run stress tests to determine cash flow and have a better understanding of supply chain issues causing financial impact.
+- Identify and lock in logistics capacity; run stress tests to determine cash flow and have a better understanding of supply chain issues causing financial impact.

 Minimizing costs, driving up asset utilization, and reducing inventories are among some of the priorities supply chain management should take to survive amid the COVID-19 disruption.
 The good news is new emerging technologies will rise to trump the linear supply chain model.

 To fully embrace connectivity and drive end-to-end agility, visibility, collaboration, and optimization, companies will have to become more open to leveraging technologies like AI, the IoT, 5G, robotics, and DSNs.
 At full capacity, they can successfully face upcoming challenges and unforeseen events like COVID-19 and other calamities.